greg-katsios/capstone/resources/Feb_18_hippocorpus_dapt.md

 ### Metric 2: Narrative Generation Quality (qualitative)
 Give both models the same 5 story-opening prompts (e.g., *"I remember the day when"*, *"That summer my family"*, *"The hardest thing I ever"*).
 Generate 150 tokens from each.
 Rate the outputs yourself on a 1–5 scale for:
-- **Emotional specificity** — does it name real feelings, or stay vague?
+- **Emotional specificity** does it name real feelings, or stay vague?
-- **Temporal grounding** — does it reference concrete times, places, people?
+- **Temporal grounding** does it reference concrete times, places, people?
-- **First-person consistency** — does it stay in the narrator's voice?
+- **First-person consistency** does it stay in the narrator's voice?

 ### Metric 3: Lexical Analysis (quantitative)
 Using NLTK or spaCy, compare the generated outputs on: (a) frequency of first-person pronouns (I/my/me/we), (b) frequency of past-tense verbs, and (c) type-token ratio.
 Autobiographical text should show higher rates of first-person pronouns and past tense after adaptation.

-**Why AI is fine here:** The value is in interpreting the results — does the perplexity drop confirm what you see qualitatively?
+**Why AI is fine here:** The value is in interpreting the results, does the perplexity drop confirm what you see qualitatively?
 Do the lexical shifts match what you'd expect from reading the training data?
 That's the thinking that matters.
 Writing a POS-tagger from scratch is not.

 ---